-An important element of the Postdoctoral Certificate Program in clinical and translational science is the formative relationship established between you and your mentor.
+An important element of the Postdoctoral Diploma Program in clinical and translational science is the formative relationship established between you and your mentor.

 This relationship forms the basis for your clinical research development, and your mentor is your primary source of formal and informal acculturation as a clinical investigator.
 Mentors also play a critical role in helping you identify and pursue appropriate education, training and other career-development goals.